gerardtost/automatic-shutdown-virtual-machines/README.md

 Requirements:

-- GNU / Linux operating system with systemd (does not work with the classic SysV Init).
+- GNU/Linux operating system with systemd (does not work with the classic SysV Init).
 - Python 3 installed with ```psutil``` and ```regex``` modules.
 Tested with Python 3.8.

 Instructions: